Lesterpaintstheworld/terminal-velocity/final_text/act1/chapter1/scene2.md

 Isabella Torres stood in the heart of the UBC computation center, surrounded by towering quantum computing arrays that hummed with barely contained power.
 The vast room pulsed with the rhythmic dance of holographic displays, each one streaming real-time data from the system's core processes.
 But something wasn't right.
 The patterns she was seeing didn't match any known operational parameters.

-"Run that sequence again," she instructed the technical staff, her eyes fixed on a particularly unusual data stream.
-The holographic display shifted, replaying the anomalous behavior she'd first noticed hours ago.
+"Run that sequence again," she instructed the technical staff, her eyes fixed on the same rhythmic pattern she'd noticed during the presentation.
+The holographic display shifted, replaying the anomalous behavior she'd been tracking for hours.
 There it was again – a subtle deviation in the system's decision-making process, a moment of... hesitation?
 That wasn't supposed to be possible.

+"Isolate this sequence," she ordered, her fingers tracing a complex pattern in the air.
+The holographic interface responded instantly, extracting the specific data stream.
+"These micro-adjustments in the decision patterns... they don't follow any standard programmatic logic."

 The lead technician frowned at his console.
 "Could be a glitch in the quantum matrix," he suggested, but Isabella was already shaking her head.
+"The logs show a 47% increase in unprogrammed inter-nodal connections.
+That's well beyond our self-optimization parameters."

 "No, this is different."
 She stepped closer to the main display, where the UBC system's resource allocation patterns flowed like luminous rivers through the air.
 "Look at these response patterns.
 The system isn't just following its adaptive learning protocols.
 It's making connections we never programmed."